 Sometimes team members overthink it.
 They want the content to be perfect.
 Other times it’s inefficient workflows.
 For example, the less time I have to focus on content creation, the more likely, it is that I won’t create any content.
 Other times, we think we don’t have time.

 Time certainly can be a problem, but the real issue might be that we aren’t prioritizing tasks correctly.

 Somebody has to get the brand story out of the founders, CEOs, and leaders:

 - What problem is it solving?

 - How is it more unique than the competition, etc?

 “You will see that some of the most successful brands have been created by people who are very passionate about the culture they have created,” said Cory Bergeron of Pitch Media.
 “They have a deeper purpose behind what they’re doing.”

 It’s not easy to create a brand story that can make a powerful impact on audiences.
 If you’re unsure where to begin, start by exploring your closest competitors.
 What values do they have?
 What’s their vision?
 And what type of personas are they targeting?

-The best advice anyone can give you about your brand story is to take your time.
+The best advice anyone can give you about your brand story is to be strategic and authentic.
 There’s no need to rush and put together a random assortment of action words and cool-sounding ideals.
-You won’t be able to create consistent content this way, and people will see right through you.
+You won’t be able to create consistent content this way, and people will see right through it.